nikhita/nikhita.github.io/about.md

 <br>

-I am Nikhita Raghunath, an undergraduate in Electronics Engineering from VJTI, Mumbai.
-Even though I am not a CS undergrad, I love programming and firmly believe that software development is much more than code - it’s about building a diverse and inclusive community too.
+I am Nikhita Raghunath, an undergraduate from VJTI, Mumbai.
+I love programming and firmly believe that software development is much more than code - it’s about building a diverse and inclusive community too.

 I am fascinated by distributed systems, containers, cloud, linux, open source and more!
 I love programming in Go and have been delving into the DevOps ecosystem lately.